Mikhail Kaganovich: Arrest and death

-Kaganovich's brother, Lazar, was summoned by Stalin and told that Mikhail had been chosen by the Nazis as head of their puppet government-in-waiting "an idea so prosperous that it was either the solecism of an NKGB simpleton, or, more likely, a joke between Stalin and Beria."
+Kaganovich's brother, Lazar, was summoned by Stalin and told that Mikhail had been chosen by the Nazis as head of their puppet government-in-waiting, "an idea so preposterous that it was either the solecism of an NKGB simpleton, or, more likely, a joke between Stalin and Beria."
 Rumors circulated that Lazar "had not interceded for [Mikhail] and had sided with Stalin.
 Lazar himself denied this in several interviews, insisting that he had told Stalin directly that it was a lie and had asked that his brother be given an opportunity to confront his accusers."

 Kaganovich was summoned to the office of Anastas Mikoyan, where, in the presence of Beria and Malenkov, he was confronted by Vannikov, who repeated the confession he had made under torture.
 Mikhail Kaganovich was told to wait outside and went into Mikoyan's private lavatory and shot himself.
 By committing suicide before he was arrested, he had protected his family.

 A different account was given by Nikita Khrushchev during a delegation meeting with a Romanian representative in Moscow in 1964, in which he claimed that "Stalin interrogated [Kaganovich] personally, [a]fter that he was taken to the WC and shot".
-Mikoyan gave yet another version, stating that "Kaganovich was interrogated by Molotov, Malenkov and Beria, and was shot afterwards.
-Beria explained that it was a [sic] stupidity because, while he was being led to the WC to be shot, Molotov, Malenkov and Beria had decided to free him".
+Mikoyan gave yet another version, stating that "Kaganovich was interrogated by Molotov, Malenkov, and Beria], and was shot afterwards.
+Beria explained that it was a [sic] stupidity because, while he was being led to the WC to be shot, Molotov, Malenkov, and Beria had decided to free him."